 - Additional tests as indicated

 We are available to consult with school personnel, physicians, and others as needed.
 We will participate in school meetings at your request and provide you with professional referrals when appropriate.
-In addition, follow-up clinical services, including individual, parent, and family counseling, are available through the office of Dr. Jeffrey A. Fine Associates.
+In addition, follow-up clinical services, including executive function training, individual, parent, and family counseling, are available through the office of Dr. Jeffrey A. Fine Associates.

 - Call us at 215-860-1144 ext.
 0